Robert Odell, Jr. is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 - was demolished in 1972.

-Hosted at the Palace Theater by the home-grown and talented radio announcer and entertainer Rufus Thomas, the Midnight Rambles would sometimes get pretty wild and woolly.
+Hosted at the Palace Theatre by the home-grown and talented radio announcer and entertainer Rufus Thomas, the Midnight Rambles would sometimes get pretty wild and woolly.

 White people used to come on Beale Street to the Palace Theatre on a special night for white attendance at the Midnight Ramble(s).
 At a given night at the Midnight Ramble(s), the black theater switched to whites only